marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-designer-entity-splitting.md

 ---
-title: "Entity Framework Designer Entity Splitting | Microsoft Docs" ms.custom: "" ms.date: "2016-10-23"
+title: "Entity Framework Designer Entity Splitting | Microsoft Docs"
+author: divega
+ms.date: "2016-10-23"
 ms.prod: "visual-studio-2013"
-ms.reviewer: ""
-ms.suite: ""
+ms.author: divega
+ms.manager: avickers

-ms.technology:
+ms.technology: entity-framework-6
-  - "visual-studio-sdk"
-ms.tgt_pltfrm: ""
 ms.topic: "article"
 ms.assetid: aa2dd48a-1f0e-49dd-863d-d6b4f5834832
 caps.latest.revision: 3
 ---
 # Entity Framework Designer Entity Splitting
-This walkthrough shows how to map an entity type to two tables by modifying a model with the Entity Framework Designer (EF Designer).
+This walkthrough shows how to map an entity type to two tables by modifying a model with the?Entity Framework Designer (EF Designer).
 You can map an entity to multiple tables when the tables share a common key.
-The concepts that apply to mapping an entity type to two tables are easily extended to mapping an entity type to more than two tables.
+The concepts that apply?to mapping an entity type to two tables are easily extended to mapping an entity type to more than two tables.

 The following image shows the main windows that are used when working with the EF Designer.

 ![EFDesigner](../ef6/media/efdesigner.png)

+?

 ## Prerequisites

 Visual Studio 2012 or Visual Studio 2010, Ultimate, Premium, Professional, or Web Express edition.

+?

 ## Create the Database